Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 The table-driven testing pattern is common enough that KUnit has special support for it.

-By reusing the same ``cases`` array from above, we can write the test as a "parameterized test" with the following.
+By reusing the woke same ``cases`` array from above, we can write the woke test as a "parameterized test" with the woke following.

 .. code-block:: c